Susan Prentice Ph.D. Professor

 My primary specialization is contemporary and historical childcare policy and advocacy.
 Childcare provides a window into state-society relations at the exact moment where family, women’s work, social policy and the state, market forces/privatization, and social movement organizing intersect, and these have been the focus of my research program.
 My secondary arena of specialization is higher education, where I am keen to understand how formally neutral institutions co-exist with inequality and marginalization.

 I enjoy working with Honours and Graduate students inside and outside Sociology.
-I have worked with MA and PhD students in Anthropology, Applied Health Sciences, City Planning, Economics, Education, English, Family Social Studies, History, Inter-Disciplinary Studies, Political Studies, Rural Studies and Social Work, as well as Sociology.
+I have worked with MA and PhD students in Anthropology, Applied Health Sciences, City Planning, Computer Science, Economics, Education, English, Family Social Studies, History, Inter-Disciplinary Studies, Political Studies, Rural Studies and Social Work, as well as Sociology.